 After working tirelessly for nine months, SREHUP became a legally recognized non-profit organization in October 2011, aided greatly by the expert pro bono legal representation from the law firm of Pepper-Hamilton LLP.
 In its first year, SREHUP was partnered in operating three emergency housing units in Philadelphia.
 It successfully launched chapters at Villanova University, Swarthmore College, the University of Pennsylvania, Drexel University, and Temple University learn more.
 Between these five chapters, SREHUP engaged over 300 student volunteers in its work and aided in housing and serving up to 70 guests experiencing homelessness on any given night.

 More significantly, SREHUP made a lasting positive difference in the lives of many individuals experiencing homelessness that first year.
 People who had previously refused to enter shelters because of bad past experiences chose to accept a place at SREHUP’s units.
 The stability that the units provided, along with the urgency created by operating for a span of only the five most vulnerable months of the year, between November and April, allowed and encouraged guests to access the resources needed to achieve more permanent housing.
+Check out maid in oahu.
 SREHUP is proud to report that a number of our guests from that first year were successful in escaping homelessness and currently live in their own apartments.
 The success of that first year has fueled the organization to be enthusiastic and dedicated in continuing the fight against homelessness through providing immediate relief and facilitating long-term change.